the paratheatre workings

 Antero:

 OK, I understand now.
-This issue addresses a central area of work in this paratheatre medium that involves two contrary lines of direction.
-One is a ‘stream-of-impulses’ direction where we grow receptive to energy sources in the body and completely give ourselves over to those sources to guide movement without any attention to controlling the outcome.
-The expression of that direction is, by its nature, messy and chaotic.
+This issue addresses a central area of work in this paratheatre medium that involves two contrary yet related lines of direction.
+One is a ‘stream-of-impulses’ direction where we grow receptive to energy sources in the body itself and learn to completely give ourselves over to them as movement resources without any attention to controlling the outcome.
+The expression of this direction tends to be messy and chaotic.
 It’s like a soup.
-And that’s inevitable.
-To learn how to surrender to sources of energy within the body, to give yourself over to those energies, so you’re not controlling and shaping them … it’s going to look like a mess, meaning, it’s not something I would put in front of an audience and call this Art or communication, because it's not.
-That is experimenting with self-access and self-expression BUT not yet communication.
+It’s not something I would put in front of an audience and call Art because it's not art, it's therapy.
+Though this direction marks an initiatic phase to our capacity for accessing the internal landscape, it does not assure any real communication of that event.

 Jessica: What is the overall purpose of this work?